-Carers Victoria's Research Agenda identifies research topics of short and long term significance to carers and care relationships.
+Carers Victoria’s Research Agenda identifies research topics of short term and long term significance to carers.

 Valuing Unpaid Care

-As a peak organisation we are keen to shape the future direction of research concerning carers, care relationships and lived experiences of caring.
+As a peak body we are keen to shape the future direction of research concerning carers, care relationships and lived experiences of caring.

 This Research Agenda for 2017-2020 is based on proven experience in supporting carers in their daily lives and existing research outcomes.

 Carers Victoria’s Research Agenda outlines three broad research themes with the potential to significantly advance existing knowledge, inform the work of Carers Victoria, and ultimately make carers’ lives better: